 I understand.
 However, from time to time we are all inevitably required to introduce ourselves to new colleagues, coworkers, or team members and share our career history.

 1.)
-Walkthrough your life story from the point of view of your mother or father.
+Walk through your life story from the point of view of your mother or father and their influence.